HCL-TECH-SOFTWARE/connections-doc/source/admin/secure/t_secure_with_tam_s2s.md

     2. Keep the file open until you have completed the next step.

-3.  \(Do not complete this step for Security Access Manager with SPNEGO\) Configure the cookie timeout value for Connections:
+3.  \(Do not complete this step for Security Verify Access with SPNEGO\) Configure the cookie timeout value for Connections:

     1. Locate the CookieTimeout attribute in the LotusConnections-config.xml file.
 If the attribute is not present, add it to the <customAuthenticator name="TAMAuthenticator"\> element.

-    2. Set the value, in minutes, of the **CookieTimeout** attribute to be equal to or less than the maximum timeout and idle timeout [values that you configured in Security Access Manager](t_secure_with_tam.md#TheValueOfTheCookieTimeoutAttribut).
+    2. Set the value, in minutes, of the **CookieTimeout** attribute to be equal to or less than the maximum timeout and idle timeout [values that you configured in Security Verify Access](t_secure_with_tam.md#TheValueOfTheCookieTimeoutAttribut).

         **Note:** If the parameter does not already exist in the LotusConnections-config.xml file, create it.
 Open the file in a text editor and add the parameter to the customAuthenticator element.